 When planning your vacation to Walt Disney World Resort, transportation shouldn’t be a huge worry because Disney offers plenty of ways to get around property.
-You can hop from place to place using one of the free transportation systems, either by bus, ferryboat or monorail (stay tuned for the future Skyliner system!).
+You can hop from place to place using one of the free transportation systems, either by bus, ferryboat, monorail or Disney Skyliner).
 For the majority of the time, that’s how we like to travel around the parks, hotels and Disney Springs.

 Disney initially introduced Minnie Vans in 2017 to provide a personal, on-demand car ride service as a way to move around Disney property.
-At first, they were only available at select Disney deluxe resorts, but since its expansion last summer, anyone can now request a Minnie Van to go anywhere around the Disney World Resort, including the following:
+At first, they were only available at select Disney deluxe resorts, but since its expansion in summer 2019, anyone can now request a Minnie Van to go anywhere around Walt Disney World Resort, including the following:

 Froggy parents, a huge plus is that Minnie Vans come equipped with complimentary car seats for your tadpoles.
 Lily still hasn’t quite outgrown the need for one, so we love this service’s perk!
 Disney has partnered with Lyft for this service, but unlike regular Lyft rides or similar rideshare apps such as Uber, the Minnie Van drivers are exclusively Disney cast members.
 That way, it eliminates any concerns about who’s behind the wheel.
 You’ll be able to spot a Minnie Van easily because of its cute design — a bright red car with white polka dots!
 They all look the same, but each has its own number displayed on the outside window so you can tell which one is yours.

 To make pick-up and drop-off easy, Minnie Vans will generally stop near or at the bus stations.
 There should be signs to point you in the right direction, but you could also ask a cast member if you need extra help.
-For example, when we picked up our Minnie Van at Epcot, we had to go to the bus loop.
-We didn't have to wait very long, and could track our driver's route through the app before she stopped behind the taxis.
-We double checked that the identifying number was correct.
+For example, when we picked up our Minnie Van at EPCOT, we had to go to the bus loop.
+We didn't have to wait very long and could track our driver's route through the app before she stopped behind the taxis.
+We double-checked that the identifying number was correct.

 Our driver got out of the car to open the doors for us.
 She let Tad take the photos that he wanted while we got Lily strapped into her car seat without any problems in record time.
 And then, we were off!
 Our driver was very friendly, and we engaged in conversation for most of the ride.
 She mentioned that all drivers go through eight hours of car seat training and ADA training each, and they need to know how to get around Disney World property without a GPS.
 The AC was turned up high, which allowed us to cool off before our visit at Magic Kingdom.

 Each Minnie Van is also equipped with multiple phone charging cables.
 This came in handy for my phone's low battery!
 Minnie Vans also have umbrellas (red, naturally), a special Disney-themed soundtrack related to your destination, and of course, Disney trivia courtesy of your Minnie Van driver.
 (Lily loved talking about her favorite princesses, and Tad asked a million questions about Galaxy's Edge as we passed the black spires of Batuu!)
-You can also ask for an Official Disney Transport Collector Card, which offer up even more fun facts (like how many polka dots are on each Minnie Van).
+You can also ask for an Official Disney Transport Collector Card, which offers up even more fun facts (such as how many polka dots are on each Minnie Van).

 At the end of the ride, you have the option to tip your driver through the Lyft app.
 You could also give a cash tip, or none at all.
 It's up to your discretion, but it is not required or expected.